awsdocs/aws-doc-sdk-examples/javav2/example_code/translate/Readme.md

 Define these values to successfully run the JUnit tests:

-- **s3Uri** - The URI of the S3 bucket where the documents to translate are located.
+- **s3Uri** - The URI of the Amazon S3 bucket where the documents to translate are located.
 - **s3UriOut** - The URI of the S3 bucket where the translated documents are saved to.
 - **jobName** - The job name that translates documents.
-- **dataAccessRoleArn** - The ARN value of the role required for translation jobs.
+- **dataAccessRoleArn** - The Amazon Resource Name (ARN) value of the role required for translation jobs.

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.